kensmith/studies/tv-targets/README.md

 from 0.5, increasing in size by 0.5 (the next larger target is 1.0 moa, the one above that is 1.5 moa and so on).

+# Notes

+In order to be able to distinctly see the pixels through your scope, you will probably need an IOTA (indoor optical training aid) or similar device.
+You can create one by just cutting a circular hole in a piece of cardboard with an aperture of about one inch and tape it to your scope if you don't have an IOTA.

 vim:tw=60: